 North Country Home Health & Hospice Agency is a Medicare home health & hospice certified agency.
-It is a private non-profit organization and is a member agency of the Home Care Association of New Hampshire and the National Association of Home Care.
+It is a private non-profit organization, and a member of the Home Care Association of New Hampshire and the National Association of Home Care.

 About Home Care